18F/handbook/_pages/how-we-work/equipment.md

 ## Laptop

-All 18F employees are issued an Apple MacBook Air/Pro computer.
+TTS employees are issued an Apple MacBook Air/Pro computer.
 Note that this is not the norm for GSA.

 ### <a id="laptop">Rules</a>